-Speculation is that the Columbus police department proved that that this fire was no accident, it was mass murder arson, so Meeker deleted them.
-After his new police department opened (a year later) Meeker quit his mayor gig to return to real-estate law.
+Speculation is that the Columbus police department declared the Lunatic Asylum fire a mass murder and arson, so Meeker closed the entire department.
+Soon after Engelke's new police department opened (about eight months later) Meeker walked away from his mayor gig to reopen his real-estate office.
+He barely served one year of this four-year term.

-Also, after three years without the army security, Sullivant Hill's seclusion had begun to diminish.
+Also, after three years without the army securing Sullivant Hill, it's seclusion had diminished.
 The often-flooded settlement of Franklinton was no longer blocking Columbus residents from expanding up Sullivant's Hill, and this was Hayes's fault.